KL-RFeng/Project-2/README.md

 Please access and download the Word doc "Theory of VGA Checkerboard Display" for a fuller description of theory and implementation.

-Please access and download the Word doc "Theory and Implementation of NCO" for a fuller description of theory and implementation.

 To configure the VGA checkerboard display and use it you will need the following dependencies:
 * Xilinx Vivado
 * Xilinx Artix-7 FPGA or compatible board